yuvipanda/words/content/post/drive.md

 And **that** felt really good!
 I could see how responses like this have driven most of my software development projects, for good and ill.
 It has been a driver in picking which communities I can be a part of, what I find interesting, and what feels like a slog.
+I joked to a friend that my 'anxiety response' is to start (or get deeply involved in) a new open source projects, but the more I think about it the more it seems to be not a joke at all.

 Not unique to myself in any way or form I would assume.
 But feels great to know this is true for me, and I have come to value explanations for my emotions quite a bit of late :)